 Civitavecchia is one of the most popular stops on Mediterranean cruise itineraries and even though there are plenty of things to do in the Italian city, most travellers prefer to storm through as they head for the country’s capital.
 Rome is just an 80-minute train ride away from Civitavecchia, which means if you don’t mind rising early and dealing with the local public transport network, a day in one of Europe’s most popular capitals is completely doable.
+If you can visit over Christmas, so much the better!

 But with most cruise lines stopping in Civitavecchia for just ten hours or so and the round journey taking three hours of that time alone, experiencing everything Rome has to offer during a single cruise stop is difficult – but not impossible.